banhrich/Python-Gromacs-File-Modification-Scripts/README.md

+This is a collection of scripts used to modify important and commonly used GROMACS files.
+The files modified are the ones from Gromacs v4.0.6.

 # File Descriptions

-// mutate_model.py

-MODELLER substitution script.
-Can be found here: https://salilab.org/modeller/wiki/Mutate%20model

 ## edit_not_protein.py

-This will substract an ion from the system ( NA+ or CL- ) depending on the mutation introduced.
-This factors in the original residue name and mutation residue name to decide which ion and how many to remove.
+This will substract an ion from the system (set to NA+ or CL- ) depending on the mutation introduced.
+This factors in the original residue name (queried via resID) and mutation residue name (3-letter code) to decide which ion, if any, to remove.
+Modification of the ion type may be required for your system if you reuse this script.
+(Will update for general purposes in the future.)

 ## top_add_counts.py

-This script will calculate the number of molecules POPC, SOL, NA+, CL- in the gro file and append this information to the end of the top file.
+This script will calculate the number of molecules POPC, SOL, NA+, CL- (these can be changed within the file) in the gro file and append this information to the end of the top file.
+The order of the molecules should match the order of the 'final' GRO file.

 Should supply the no_protein.gro and topol.top files to this script

 ## top_modify.py

 Split the topol.top file into a topol.top and prot.itp file.
-This script requires a basefile that contains the content that will go into the topol.top file. (i.e. forcefields).
-Original topol.top forcefield parameters will likely not be sufficient for the system.
-Replacing these forcefields should help.
+This script requires a base file (base.top) that contains the contents that will go into the topol.top file. (i.e. forcefields).
+Original topol.top forcefield parameters generated from pdb2gmx may not be sufficient.
+Replacing these forcefields with the ones in base.top should help.
+This script is useful for automation purposes.

 ## pnp_merge.py

 Merges protein_only.gro and not_protein.gro files.
-This step follows after mutating protein_only.pdb, pdb2gmx AND modifying the not_protein.gro
-file.
+This can easily be done in line via Bash as well.